• Pop Culture

 The pacing is good, though some of the fights, both physical and verbal, feel repetitive early on.
 Thankfully, Jimmy and Stiggs switch it up by adding more weapons to their arsenal or using other intriguing ways to beat their enemies.
 Again, the practical effects on many of the body horror elements are quite impressive and the bright-neon blood gives the set a vibrant look that differs from other alien invasion/abduction films and serves as a good workaround for the indie budget.
 After learning this was all shot in Begos’ own home, one can only think of the poor mess that must have been left there.

 Jimmy and Stiggs is impressive for what it achieves in such a limited set and its unique visuals.
 Begos and Mercer’s chemistry is great as the pair of friends bounce back and forth between the good old times and animosity while the craziness of their situation keeps ratcheting up several notches.
-Begos’ direction is well done and it is a literally bloody fun time.
+Begos’ direction is well done and is literally a bloody fun time.

 Flickering Myth Rating – Film: ★ ★ ★ / Movie: ★ ★ ★ ★